dreamboyguru/AboutMe/README.md

 # About Me

 I'm a passionate web developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js) with expertise in HTML, CSS, Bootstrap, Tailwind CSS, and MariaDB.
 Currently learning MERN for web applications.
 I'm also a programming coach, helping others on their journey to become professional programmers.
-Born and raised in India, I love exploring new technologies to build better and scalable products...
+Born and raised in India, I love exploring new technologies to build better and scalable products.
 ## Deployment

 To deploy this project run (Install dependency)